Cardi B. Mourns Loss Of Super Fan Who Died Of Cancer

 This makes me so sad ????RIP babygirl.My condolence to her wonderful parents and family.When I met this young lady i literally had to hold her and put her against my body cause she couldn’t barely stand yet she was sooo happy in a great spirit and her make up on super fleek ????????♀️her parents were so happy.Heaven gained the prettiest angel your not in pain anymore ????????Alaysia Crockett!
 FUCK CANCER !

-In a matter of hours, Cardi B.’s heartfelt post has gone viral with nearly four million likes.
-More than 40,000 of Cardi B.’s fans from all around the world have also shared their reaction to post offering their condolences as well.
-Diddy and Chance the Rapper were also among the celebrities who also chimed in.
+In a matter of hours, Cardi B.’s heartfelt post had gone viral — attracting nearly 4 million likes.
+More than 40,000 of Cardi B.’s fans from all around the world have also shared their reaction to the post, offering their condolences as well.
+Diddy and Chance the Rapper were among the celebrities who also chimed in.

-The latest news follows a string of reports capturing heartfelt moments of Cardi B. with her fans.
-According to Complex magazine, Cardi B. was photographed with another fan back in February.
-At the time, the “Bodak Yellow” rapper made a surprise visit to a little fan being treated at the Children’s Healthcare of Atlanta inside Egleston Hospital.
+The latest news follows a string of reports capturing heartfelt moments between Cardi B. and her fans.
+According to Complex, Cardi B. was photographed with another fan back in February.
+At the time, the “Bodak Yellow” rapper made a surprise visit to a young fan being treated at the Children’s Healthcare of Atlanta inside Egleston Hospital.
 The hospital took to Instagram with the candid photo of Cardi B. and her young fan.

-It’s no secret Cardi B. has been quite busy over the last several weeks but she’s reportedly still made time for her fans.
-On the heel of her latest collaborative release, “Please Me,” with Bruno Mars, Cardi B. is reportedly preparing for her upcoming summer tour which kicks off in May at the 2019 Hangout Fest on Gulf Shores Beach in Gulf Shores, Alabama.
-The tour dates that follow can be found here.
+It’s no secret that Cardi B. has been quite busy over the last several weeks, but she’s reportedly still made time for her fans.
+On the heel of her latest collaborative release — “Please Me,” with Bruno Mars — Cardi B. is reportedly preparing for her upcoming summer tour.
+Said tour kicks off in May at the 2019 Hangout Fest on Gulf Shores Beach in Gulf Shores, Alabama.
+The tour dates that follow can be found on the rapper’s official website.